Here and Now / You'll Be Sorry

-"Here and Now" and "You'll Be Sorry" are two songs by British pop group Steps.
-Both tracks appear their third studio album, Buzz (2000).
-Released on 4 June 2001, the songs were the band's fourth double A-side single.
-In Europe, the song "Here and Now" was released alongside "Summer of Love" instead.
+"Here and Now" and "You'll Be Sorry" are two songs by British pop group Steps from their third studio album, Buzz (2000).
+Released as a double-A side single on 4 June 2001, the songs served as the third and final single from the album.
 The single reached number four in the United Kingdom and number 23 in Ireland.

-Both songs were remixed for their single release, with the official titles of the Q-Street Mix (also called the Soundtrade Mix) and The Pardon Mix; which is similar to the album version but with a hard ending instead of a fade out.
+Both songs were remixed for their single release, with the official titles of the Q-Street mix (also called the Soundtrade Mix) and The Pardon mix, which is similar to the album version but with a hard ending instead of a fade out.

 Chart performance

 Although widely advertised as being released on 28 May 2001, the single was pushed back and released on 4 June 2001.
-The double A-side debuted and peaked at number four on the UK Singles Chart and spent 10 weeks in the top 75.
+The double A-side debuted and peaked at number four on the UK singles chart and spent 10 weeks in the top 75.
 Despite its chart success, it ended up as one of Steps' lowest-selling singles.